Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: Deformation analysis of a TSF

-To determine the Rayleigh damping coefficients, the fundamental frequency of the tailings material is computed, as:
+Rayleigh damping is required to account for the small-strain damping\NL{,} which is not captured adequately by both, HS-Small and PM4Sand \NL{models}.
+To determine Rayleigh damping, the fundamental frequency of the tailings body is computed as:

-where $v_{s,av} $ is the average velocity of the soil unit and $H$ is the height of the TSF.
-Considering a vertical cross-section on the tailings, at $150 m$ from the crest with a height of $72 m$ to the mid-height, the confining pressure to calculate the average velocity is $200 kPa$.
-The small strain stiffness can be estimated as:
+where \NL{$V_{s,av}$} is the average shear wave velocity in the tailings body, \NL{$f_{1}$ is the fundamental frequency of the system} and $H$ is the \NL{maximum} height of the TSF.
+Far behind the crest of the slope, the mean pressure at mid-height of the TSF is approximately 200 $kPa$.
+Using the parameters introduced in Section \ref{section:Const}, the average shear modulus is:

-which translates into an average shear wave velocity of $v_ {s,av} =203 m/sec$; therefore, the natural frequency of the far-field tailings is approximately $0.70 Hz$.
-If the same calculation is done for a cross-section below the final crest: the height is $74m$ and the average mean pressure is $430 kPa$; which leads to the fundamental frequency of approximately $0.90 Hz$.
-Therefore, the expected range of tailings first mode natural frequency is from $0.70$ to $0.90 Hz$.
-If the same simplified calculation is done for the buttress, the first mode natural frequency is estimated to be approximately $2.5 Hz$, considering a height of $20 m$ and an average shear wave velocity of $200 m/sec$.
-Following \cite{Hudson94}, an upper bound target frequency should be defined as:
+which translates into an average shear wave velocity of \NL{$V_ {s,av} =200 \ m/sec$} and a natural frequency of about $0.70 \ Hz$.
+If the same calculation is done at the crest of the final elevation, the fundamental frequency is approximately $0.90 \ Hz$.
+Therefore, the expected range of the tailings natural frequency is \NL{from} $0.70$ to $0.90 \ Hz$.
+At the buttress, the first natural frequency mode is estimated to be approximately $2.5 Hz$. \NL{In addition} \cite{Hudson94}, an upper bound target frequency \NL{$f_2$} should be:

-where $f_{fund}$ is the fundamental frequency of the signal.
-For this dynamic analysis, twenty-five signals are used; therefore, a representative value of $4 Hz$ is adopted for practical purposes.
-Then, the upper bound target frequency is $5 Hz$, when average tailings first mode natural frequency of $0.80 Hz$ is considered.
-The chosen values for the Rayleigh coefficient $\alpha$ and $\beta$ are $0.04189$ and $0.00212$ respectively, such that: the damping is 1$\%$ between 0.4 and 1 Hz, in correspondence to the tailings first mode; the damping ranges from 1 – 2 $\%$ for frequencies between 1 and 3 Hz, in correspondence to the buttress estimated first mode; and the damping ranges from 2 – 3 $\%$ for frequencies between 3 and 5 Hz, in correspondence to the estimated upper bound.
+where $f_{fund}$ is the fundamental frequency of the signal, \NL{being $4 \ Hz$ the most representative value for the considered set of seismic records}.
+Then, the upper bound target frequency is about $5 \ Hz$ for an average tailings first natural frequency mode of $0.80 \ Hz$.
+In this case, values adopted for the Rayleigh coefficients $\alpha$ and $\beta$ are $0.04189$ and $0.00212$ respectively, \NL{so} that: the damping is 1$\%$ \NL{from} 0.4 \NL{to} 1.0 $Hz$, 1.0 to 2.0 $\%$ for frequencies \NL{from} 1.0 \NL{to} 3.0 $Hz$, and 2.0 to 3.0 $\%$ for frequencies \NL{from} 3.0 \NL{to} 5.0 $Hz$, \NL{which is} the estimated upper bound. \NL{This is aligned with Ref.} \cite{Boulanger2017}.